-- 2.1 You must treat others with respect. - 2.2 You must not treat others in a way that amounts to or which may reasonably be construed as unlawfully discriminating against them. - 2.3 You must not bully or harass any person. - 2.4 You must not intimidate or attempt to intimidate others.
+- 2.1 You must treat others with respect. - 2.2 You must not treat others in a way that amounts to or which may reasonably be construed as unlawfully discriminating against them. - 2.3 You must not bully any person. - 2.4 You must not intimidate or attempt to intimidate others. - 2.5 You must not conduct yourself in a manner which is contrary to the Council's duty to promote and maintain high standards of conduct by Members. - 2.6 You must record in a register of interests maintained by the Proper Officer any gifts or hospitality that you are offered or receive in connection with your official duties as a member and the source of the gift or hospitality that could be seen by the public as likely to influence your judgement in these matters - 2.7 You must not do anything which compromises or is likely to compromise the impartiality of those who work for or on behalf of the Council.

-- 2.5 You must not conduct yourself in a manner which is contrary to the Council's duty to promote and maintain high standards of conduct by Members. - 2.6 You must not accept any gifts or hospitality that could be seen by the public as likely to influence your judgement and you are responsible for declaring all gifts and hospitality received over the value of £50 from a single source in one year, either in the form of a single gift or as a cumulative total.
-You also must register any gifts or gifts or hospitality over £50 within 28 days of receiving either the gift or hospitality. - 2.7 You must not do anything which compromises or is likely to compromise the impartiality of those who work for or on behalf of the Council. - 2.8 You must not disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where - (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so; - (iii) the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees in writing not to disclose the information to any other person before the information is provided to them; or - (iv) the disclosure is - - (a) reasonable and in the public interest; and - (b) made in good faith; and - (c) in compliance with the reasonable requirements of the authority, which requirements must be demonstrable by reference to an adopted policy, procedure or similar document of the Council or evidenced by advice provided by the Monitoring Officer or his nominee. - 2.9 You must not prevent or attempt to prevent another person from gaining access to information to which that person is entitled by law. - 2.10 You must not conduct yourself in a manner which could reasonably be regarded as bringing your office or the Council into disrepute. - 2.11 You must not use or attempt to use your position as a Member of the Council improperly to confer on or to secure for yourself or any other person an advantage or disadvantage. - 2.12 You must when using or authorising the use by others of the resources of the Council: - (i) have the prior formal permission of the Council; - (ii) act in accordance with the reasonable requirements of the Council; - (iii) ensure that such resources are not used improperly for political purposes (including party political purposes); and - (iv) have regard to any statutory or other requirements relating to local authority publicity. - 2.13 You must not authorise the use of the Council's resources by yourself or any other person other than by your participation in a formal decision made at a meeting and in accordance with the Council's standing orders or other procedural rules.
+- 2.8 You must not disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where - (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so; - (iii) the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees in writing not to disclose the information to any other person before the information is provided to them; or - (iv) the disclosure is - - (a) reasonable and in the public interest; and - (b) made in good faith; and - in compliance with the reasonable requirements of the authority, which requirements must be demonstrable be reference to an adopted policy, procedure or similar document of the Council or evidenced by advice provided by the proper officer of the Council (usually the Clerk to the Council) or their nominee. - 2.9 You must not prevent or attempt to prevent another person from gaining access to information to which that person is entitled by law. - 2.10 You must not conduct yourself in a manner which could reasonably be regarded as bringing your office or the Council into disrepute. - 2.11 You must not use or attempt to use your position as a member of the Council improperly to confer on or to secure for yourself or any other person an advantage or disadvantage. - 2.12 You must when using the resources of the Council: - (i) have the prior formal permission of the Council; - (ii) act in accordance with the reasonable requirements of the Council; - (iii) ensure that such resources are not used improperly for political purposes (including party political purposes); and - (iv) have regard to any statutory or other requirements relating to local authority publicity. - 2.13 You must not authorise the use of the Council's resources by yourself or any other person other than by your participation in a formal decision made at a meeting and in accordance with the Council's standing orders or other procedural rules. - 2.14 When reaching decisions on any matter you must have regard to any relevant advice provided to you by the proper officer of the Council (usually the Clerk to the Council). - 2.15 You must give reasons for all decisions in accordance with any statutory requirements and any reasonable additional requirements imposed by the Council.